openphacts/ops-platform-setup/data-sources/README.md

-qData Loaded by the platform
+Data Loaded by the platform
 ===================================

 This directory should eventually contain void descriptions of each data source used by the platform, which can then be automatically obtained by the platform.
 In the mean-time, we hope to keep this file up-to-date.
 Sections are data source.